6 easy day trips from Rome

-Do day trips from Rome because they're easy, let you escape summer heat and give you a bit of an antiquity break.
+Do day trips from Rome because they're easy, let you escape the summer heat and give you a bit of an antiquity break.
 They're also the chance to breathe country air or even visit the beach.
-Take a look at six of our best day trips from Rome here.
-The information is based on The Rough Guide to Italy, your travel guide for Italy.
+Take a look at our pick of the best day trips from Rome here.

 1. Tivoli - one of the easiest day trips from Rome